Jirisan (TV series): Production

+Development

 Jirisan is created by director Lee Eung-bok and writer Kim Eun-hee.
 Writer Kim Eun-hee based the story of Jirisan on her interviews with national park workers.
 Kim said in an interview, "When I wrote Jirisan at the beginning, it didn't focus on rangers.
 I was more interested in stories about mountaineers.
 However, I was more intrigued about their work after interviewing them."

+Casting

 On March 3, 2020, it was reported that Jun Ji-hyun was in talks to star in Kim Eun-hee's new television series.
 On September 4, it was officially confirmed that Jun would star alongside Ju Ji-hoon.
 Sung Dong-il and Oh Jung-se officially joined the main cast on September 10.

+Filming

 Principal photography for the drama began on September 18, 2020, at Sannae-myun in Namwon, Jeonbuk.
 The first outdoor shoot was held on October 29.
 Production was halted from December 8 to 20 due to the rise in COVID-19 cases in South Korea.
 Filming was completed in June 2021.
 Jirisan is the first television series to be filmed at Jirisan National Park.

+Broadcasting

 Jirisan was filmed with a budget of ₩32 billion (~US$27.4 million).
 In 2020, iQIYI attained its overseas distribution rights for over ₩25 billion, around 80% of the production costs.
 On September 25, 2021, tvN announced the series would air from October 23, on Saturdays and Sundays at 21:00 (KST).